 In both long-term and short-term sickness cases an employer may require a medical report to be prepared either by your GP or an independent expert medical adviser appointed by your employer.
 The report will usually focus on the reason for sickness absence and the level of attendance that the medical expert believes you will achieve in future.

 If faced with this situation, we will be able to advise you on your rights and options.
 That will often include how you can best communicate and correspond with your employer in a way that best protects your interests.
 If your medical condition amounts to a disability for the purposes of the Equality Act 2010 then your employer will be under a duty to make reasonable adjustments.
 For example, a common adjustment employers have to make for disabled staff is to accept a greater level of sickness absence than they would for a non-disabled person.
 Disability discrimination law is a complex area and we can provide you with sound advice to ensure your position is properly protected.

+Performance procedures are often quite lengthy and, like most employment procedures where dismissal may be the outcome, stressful.
+Our employment solicitors will be able to review the allegations being made against you and understand whether there is sufficient justification for those to trigger a warning or, worse, the possible termination of your employment.
+You should be given the opportunity to challenge the allegations and also given sufficient time to improve your performance to meet reasonable targets.
+Again, ensuring you are being treated fairly and properly will all form part of our advice.
 It may also be that there are some underlying issues that are causing any alleged poor performance that may link to some form of discrimination which we can consider and advise you further on.
-If there are, then it may be appropriate for you to raise a grievance, and again we can advise on you on the most effective way you might do that to.
+If there are, then it may be appropriate for you to raise a grievance, and again we can advise on you on the most effective way you might do that too.